patilav/Distributed-Computing/1-rpc/kiprasad-a-note-on-distributed-computing.md

 ## My Opinion

 The paper does a good job at presenting the issues around the early object oriented distributed systems and proposing some solutions.
-However, the solutions presented are a little abstract in nature.
+It is easy to understand the drawbacks of unified vision of objects.
+However, the solutions presented are a little abstract in nature, and it is unclear on how to implement it in practice.